How to Pick the Best Contractor After Searching ‘Contractors Near Me’

 - To whom do I address payment?

 - Where can I leave a review or testimonial?
-(Like many service businesses, contractors rely on word-of-mouth referrals and will greatly appreciate a recommendation if you are satisfied!)
+(Like many service businesses, contractors rely on word-of-mouth referrals and will greatly appreciate a recommendation.)

 Hiring a contractor can be a confusing and daunting process, especially for first-timers.
-Here are some frequently asked questions along with their answers to help guide you in your decision to hire a contractor.
+The following are some frequently asked questions along with their answers to help guide homeowners in their decision to hire a contractor.

 Q. What do I do when a contractor doesn’t finish the job?

-If your contractor doesn’t finish the job, a first step is to compile the necessary paperwork and evidence that the contractor is not working in a timely manner or has completely abandoned the job.
-Then, it’s recommended to consult a lawyer before formally firing a contractor and asking for a refund.
+If the contractor doesn’t finish the job, the first step is to compile the necessary paperwork and evidence that the contractor is not working in a timely manner or has completely abandoned the job.
+Then, it’s recommended that homeowners consult a lawyer before formally firing a contractor and asking for a refund.

 Q. Do contractors give free estimates?

 Generally, contractors will give free estimates depending on the size, nature, and complexity of the job.
 Contractors are likely to offer free estimates for smaller jobs like window cleaning or painting.